Meeting and Event Calendar

 7:30 PM - Meeting & Presentation

-Taste of Old Torrance - Wednesday, November 14th
+Taste of Old Torrance - November

-What: OTNA's Annual Taste of Old Torrance -
+What: OTNA's Annual Taste of Old Torrance - sample sumptuous sensations from

 Location: Bartlett Senior Center - 1318 Cravens, (2nd floor).
 The Bartlett Senior Center is just behind the Torrance Historical Society Museum.
 There is an elevator inside the Bartlett Center just beyond the front desk.
 There are also outside and inside stairs.